 TIP #7: THINK FUNCTIONAL

-Your word wall is another essential in the classroom that you can jazz up in a themed bulletin board!
-Grab free word wall cards right here.
+Your sound wall is another essential in the classroom that you can jazz up in a themed bulletin board!
+Grab sound wall cards right here.

 TIP #8: FABRIC IS YOUR FRIEND

 Do you like the bright colors that never fade?
 I’m telling you, fabric is your friend!
 I love using fabric to cover my bulletin boards for so many reasons.
 First of all, the color stays vibrant.
 Second, you can incorporate pattern.
 Third, there’s no limit to color options.
 And last, fabric goes up easily!

 TIP #9: THINK OUTSIDE THE BOX

 Did you know that marker boards can even make for a great space for a bulletin board display?
 Hey, it works!